ValorLin/supertest-helper/README.md

 # Supertest Helper
 A helper for supertest.

 I created this because sometimes we don't want to compare objects strictly.
-Because sometimes the response would contains something like `timestamp` or `random value`, and we don't need to check them.
+Sometimes the response would contains something like `timestamp` or `random value`, and we don't need to check them.

 ## Install
 ```bash